compose-spec/compose-spec/02-model.md

 ### Illustrative example

-The following example illustrates the Compose Specification concepts outlined.
+The following example illustrates the Compose Specification concepts outlined above.
 The example is non-normative.

 Consider an application split into a frontend web application and a backend service.